hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 CRFs methods can be seen as the discriminative analog of  generative Hidden Markov models.
 They can also be understood as a generalization of the logistic regression classifier to arbitrary graphical structures.

-Since our named-entity recognition task rely on predicting labels based on context and not only on each word's features, CRFs methods might be a good choice to begin with.
+Since our named-entity recognition task relies on predicting labels based on context and not only on each word's features, CRFs methods might be a good choice to begin with.

 We will try in the next section ton implement CRFs methods using [pycrfsuite](https://python-crfsuite.readthedocs.io/en/latest/).